gradle/gradle/design-docs/gradle-3.0.md

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.

 - Update project target versions, remove customisations for IDEA project generation.
-- Remove java 7 checks, eg from continuous build.
+- Remove Java 7 checks, eg from continuous build.

 ### Test coverage